Home insurance: Pricing

 Major factors in price estimation include location, coverage, and the amount of insurance, which is based on the estimated cost to rebuild the home ("replacement cost").

 If insufficient coverage is purchased to rebuild the home, the claim's payout may be subject to a co-insurance penalty.
-In this scenario, the insured will be subject to an out of pocket fee as a penalty.
+In this scenario, the insured will be subject to an out-of-pocket fee as a penalty.
 Insurers use vendors to estimate the costs, including CoreLogic subsidiary Marshall Swift-Boeckh, Verisk PropertyProfile, and E2Value, but leave the responsibility ultimately up to the consumer.
 In 2013, a survey found that about 60% of homes are undervalued by an estimated 17 percent.
 In some cases, estimates can be too low because of "demand surge" after a catastrophe.
-As a safeguard against a wrong estimate, some insurers offer "extended replacement cost" add-ons ("endorsements") which provide extra coverage if the limit is reached.
+As a safeguard against a wrong estimate, some insurers offer "guaranteed replacement cost (GRC)", and "extended replacement cost" add-ons ("endorsements") which provide extra coverage if the limit is reached.

 Prices may be lower if the house is situated next to a fire station or is equipped with fire sprinklers and fire alarms; if the house exhibits wind mitigation measures, such as hurricane shutters; or if the house has a security system and has insurer-approved locks installed.

 Typically payment is made annually.
-Perpetual insurance which continues indefinitely can also be obtained in certain areas.
+Perpetual insurance, which continues indefinitely, can also be obtained in certain areas.

 Covered perils

 Home insurance offers coverage on a "named perils" and "open perils" basis.
 A "named perils" policy is one that provides coverage for a loss specifically listed on the policy; if it's not listed, then it's not covered.
-An "open perils" policy is broader in the sense that it will provide coverage for all losses except those specifically excluded on your policy.
+An "open perils" policy is broader in the sense that it will provide coverage for all losses except those expressly excluded from the policy.

-For insurance policies that cover specific named perils, the insurer frequently offers a choice between one policy that will cover a basic set of specific perils, and another policy that covers the same basic set plus several additional perils, as discussed below.
+For insurance policies that cover specific named perils, the insurer frequently offers a choice between one policy covering a basic set of specific perils and another covering the same basic set plus several additional perils, as discussed below.
 Together with an open peril, a.k.a. "special form" policy, these two groupings of named perils allow the insurer to offer a choice among three types of policy, with three levels of coverage, which can be priced in a fair and accurate manner and appeal to a variety of resident homeowners as well as owners of apartment buildings and condominium associations.

 Basic "named perils" – this is the least comprehensive of the three coverage options.
 It provides protection against perils most likely to result in a total loss.
-If something happens to your home that's not on the list below, you are not covered.
+It is not covered if something happens to the home that's not on the list below.
 This type of policy is most common in countries with developing insurance markets and as protection for vacant or unoccupied buildings.